 The abundance of Macquarie Perch (Macquaria australasica) declined during the three-year period of 2017 to 2019, with steady abundances since then (Figure 6).
-Few adults are recorded each year, with no adults recorded in 2020.
-No recruitment was recorded for the first time in 2021 (Figure 6; Figure 7).
-In 2016 and 2018 (post 2018 NFRC surveys) there was a concerted effort to translocate fish of different sizes and ages from Lake Dartmouth, rather than only stock fingerlings.
-Sixty-two ex broodstock fish from the Yarra River and Lake Dartmouth were also released in 2016.
-A genetic analysis indicated that the Macquarie Perch caught in 2018 were a mix of fish that were stocked, translocated, and the result of natural breeding in the Ovens River, with recruits detected from both Yarra River and Lake Dartmouth fish (DELWP, unpublished data; 1).
-The fish resulting from natural breeding within the Ovens River had ancestors that were translocated fish from Lake Dartmouth1.
-All Macquarie Perch have been captured upstream of Wangaratta in the areas they are being stocked.
-However, there are angler reports of some fish now being captured downstream of Wangaratta and surveys from other programs have collected Macquarie Perch 30 kilometres upstream of the top stocking site in both the Ovens and Buffalo rivers.
-Young-of-year and some young juveniles (1+) captured in the past two years of sampling have had genetics samples taken and are currently being assessed for natal origin as part of FISHGEN.
-Continued monitoring will confirm the success of the establishment of this species in the Ovens system.
+Few adults are recorded each year, with no adults recorded in 2020 and the most in 2022.
+No recruitment was recorded in 2021 (Figure 6).
+Most Macquarie Perch collected in all six years of sampling are predominantly juveniles (Figures 6, 7).
+From 2013-2018 there was a concerted effort to translocate fish of different sizes and ages from Lake Dartmouth, rather than only stock fingerlings.
+Sixty-two ex-broodstock fish from the Yarra River and Lake Dartmouth were also released in 2016.
+A genetic analysis indicated that the Macquarie Perch caught in 2018 were a mix of fish that were stocked, translocated, and the result of natural breeding in the Ovens River, with recruits detected from both Yarra River and Lake Dartmouth fish.
+The fish that resulted from natural breeding within the Ovens River had ancestors that were translocated fish from the Yarra River and Lake Dartmouth; there was much greater representation (thereby survival and recruitment) of fish with a mixed ancestry or ancestry from the Yarra River only.
+All Macquarie Perch have been captured upstream of Wangaratta but have extended more than 20km upstream of the stocking sites in the Ovens and lower Buffalo River, as well as in recent years, the King River near Edi.
+The most recent evaluation done on genetic samples since the intensive 2018 assessment indicated 94.1% of fish of the 2020-2022 Ovens/King River sample, were locallyborn, with stocked fish comprising 5.9%.
+This supports success of past management actions in establishing a population with natural recruitment continuing.
+Given the species is long-lived and has undergone population crashes shortly after establishment in other areas, continued monitoring is critical to track the success of the establishment of this species in the Ovens system.